 Wash Fabrics Weekly During an Infestation

-Use hot water and high heat when drying fabric items.
+Use hot water and high heat when drying bedding, throws, pet blankets, and washable covers.

 Treat Indoor Areas if Needed

 Professional-grade treatments may be necessary for large or recurring infestations.
-These help eliminate larvae and pupae in carpets and flooring where over-the-counter products are less effective.
+These help eliminate larvae and reduce emerging adults in carpets and flooring where many over-the-counter products underperform.

 Fleas in Idaho and Why They Are Still a Problem

 Idaho’s dry climate and cold winters reduce outdoor flea development, but fleas that enter the home can thrive indoors where temperatures and humidity are stable.
-Pets that hike, visit parks, or interact with other animals can pick up fleas even in cooler months.
+Pets that hike, visit parks, groomers, boarding facilities, or interact with other animals can pick up fleas—even in cooler months.

 Signs your pet may have fleas include: